sharathr25/java/src/main/java/org/pi/headfirstdesignpatterns/structure/decorator/decorator-pattern.md

 ### Open-Closed Principle
 Classes should be open for extension, but closed for modification.

-To solve our problem with StarBuzz coffee shop and support changind needs of customers with new beverages, new condiments, different combinations of beverages and condiments we can use **Decorator Pattern**
+To solve our problem with StarBuzz coffee shop and support changing needs of customers with new beverages, new condiments, different combinations of beverages and condiments we can use **Decorator Pattern**

 Let's assume a customer came and
 * ask for dark roast coffee we create